-Libraries are located in subdirectories of $(RTE\SDK)/lib$ .
-By convention a library refers to any code that provides an API to an application.
-Typically, it generates an archive file (.a), but a kernel module would also go in the same directory.
+Libraries are located in subdirectories of \$(RTE_SDK)/lib.
+By convention, we call a library any code that provides an API to an application.
+Typically, it generates an archive file (.a), but a kernel module should also go in the same directory.